-Filing your taxes probably isn’t at the top of your list for favorite things to do, especially if you have to cough up some extra cash on April 15.
-But whether you owe Uncle Sam this year or not, there are ways to file for free for the 2020 tax year.
-And given that the IRS found that around 70% of taxpayers can file their taxes via free services, this could be a great option for you, too.
+Filing your taxes probably isn’t at the top of your list of favorite things to do, especially if you have to cough up some extra cash on April 15.
+But whether you owe Uncle Sam this year or not, there are ways to file for free for the 2021 tax year.
+And given that the IRS found around 70% of taxpayers can file their taxes via free services, this could be a great option for you, too.

-Find out more about who can file taxes for free in 2021—for the 2020 tax year—and what options you might have for doing so below.
+Find out more about who can file taxes for free in 2022—for the 2021 tax year—and what options you might have for doing so.
 You’ll also find some information on what to do if you can’t use free tax filing options.

-The IRS offers a couple of ways to file your taxes for free via its partner websites.
+The IRS offers a few ways to file your taxes for free via its partner websites.
 You can also use free tax filing options from a number of commercial tax software vendors.
-Here’s a look at some of your choices:
+Here’s a look at some of your choices.

-- If your income is $72,000 or less for the 2020 calendar year—which is tax season 2021—you can use free tax filing options with IRS partner sites.
+- If your income is $73,000 or less for the 2021 calendar year, you can use free tax filing options with IRS partner sites.
 Some of these also provide free state filing options.
-You’ll work through your taxes by answering simple questions, and the websites and software do the math for you.
+You’ll work through your taxes by answering simple questions and the websites and software do the math for you.

 Free Tax Help for Qualifying Individuals

-If you’re unsure of the entire tax-filing process, you have special questions about issues such as pensions or military status or you just need help but can’t afford an accountant, you might qualify for free help with your taxes.
-Here are some free government programs that might be able to assist you:
+If you’re unsure of how to do taxes yourself, you have special questions about issues such as pensions or military status, or you just need help but can’t afford an accountant, you might qualify for free help with your taxes.
+Here are some free government programs that might be able to assist you.

 The IRS Volunteer Income Tax Assistance Program

-VITA is a program offered to individuals who make less than $56,000 per year, speak limited English or who have disabilities and need assistance with preparing tax returns.
-The tax preparation services are offered by volunteers who have been vetted by the IRS and have passed tax law training courses.
+VITA is a program offered to individuals who make less than $58,000 per year, speak limited English, or have disabilities and need assistance with preparing tax returns.
+The tax preparation services are offered by volunteers who’ve been vetted by the IRS and passed tax law training courses.
 You can find VITA service locations via the IRS lookup tool.

 The IRS Tax Counseling for the Elderly Program

-Tax Counseling for the Elderly (TCE) is a program specifically for elderly tax filers—typically those over the age of 60.
+Tax Counseling for the Elderly (TCE) is a program specifically for elderly tax filers—typically those 60 or older.
 The volunteers in this program are trained in tax questions around pensions and retirement.
-You can find a TCE service location at the above-mentioned IRS lookup.
-You can also search for AARP service locations that include TCE options.
+You can find a TCE service location using the IRS lookup tool.

 MilTax from Military OneSource

-This program is for active-duty servicemen, reservists, National Guard members, veterans who were discharged in the past year, survivors of servicemen and qualifying family members.
-If you’re eligible, you can use a DIY software option provided by the program and have access to CPAs or IRS agents who can consult with you regarding your taxes.
+The MilTax program is for active-duty service members, reservists, National Guard members, veterans who were discharged in the past year, survivors of service members, and qualifying family members.
+If you’re eligible, you can use DIY software option provided by the program and have access to CPAs or IRS agents who can consult with you regarding your taxes.

 Choose the Tax Filing Method That’s Right for You

-A quick note—Credit.com is not a professional tax service and does not offer tax advice.
-If you’re not sure about your taxes, it may be a good time to consult with a professional to find out more.
+A quick note: Credit.com isn’t a professional tax service and doesn’t offer tax advice.
+If you’re not sure about your taxes, consult with a professional to find out more.
 Reach out to a tax attorney or CPA, or use one of the free services above if you qualify.
 Taxes are an important financial consideration, just like budgets and credit scores, so you don’t want to make mistakes by being unaware of important information.